 Master of Science in Renewable and Clean Energy

 The program of study leading to the Master of Science in Renewable and Clean Energy Engineering degree, developed by the student in conjunction with her/his advisor, must include a minimum of 30 semester hours.
-The program of study must include 18 or more semester hours of RCL or MEE coursework and a minimum of 3 semester hours of mathematics.
+The program of study must include 18 or more semester hours of RCL/MEE/AEE credits and a minimum of 3 semester hours of mathematics.
 The program accepts courses taken at DAGSI partner universities, Wright State University and the Air Force Institute of Technology.
 At least one-half of the courses must be taken at the University of Dayton.
 Students may pursue a thesis or non-thesis option.
-A thesis option would include 6 semester hours of RCL 599 - Master Thesis coursework, which includes both an oral defense and a written thesis.
+A thesis option requires 6 semester hours of RCL 599 credits, which includes both an oral defense and a written thesis.

 See also Master's Degree Requirements in School of Engineering section in the bulletin and consult with the advisor.

 RCL 507.
 Materials Advanced Energy Applications.
 3 Hours

 Various advanced energy technologies (AMTEC, Fuel Cells, Thermoelectrics, Nuclear, etc.) will be discussed with an emphasis on the role that materials have/will play in their development.
 Critical 'bottlenecks' in materials development delaying the introduction of new advanced energy systems will be identified.
 In addition, how material selections are made based on operational system environments in 'real world' scenarios will be presented.

 Equilibrium, first law, second law, state principle, and zeroth law; development of entropy and temperature from availability concepts; chemical potential, chemical equilibrium, and phase equilibrium.
 Thermodynamics of irreversible processes; Onsager reciprocal relations; application of these concepts to direct energy conversion.